 Many CEOs cite the lack of qualified leadership talent as the most significant constraint on growth.
 This is happening as the pool of potential leaders shrinks before our eyes; the number of 35-to 44-year-olds in the work force, the so-called “key leader age,” will drop by 15% over the next decade, according to the U.S. Bureau of Labor Statistics.
 Thus the pressure on company decision makers to rethink their leadership development strategies is greater than ever.

-Many company leaders cite the lack of qualified leadership talent as the most significant constraint on their enterprises’ growth.
-But they find that it’s simply not enough to put a leadership training program in place or hold an annual talent review.
+Human resources executives and corporate leaders across the globe find that it’s simply not enough to put a leadership-training program in place or hold an annual talent review.
 Instead, companies must be rigorous and focused in their assessment of leadership talent, aided by tools tailored to help achieve that end.
 They must hold leaders accountable for cultivating others, diagnosing gaps in execution and capability, and redirecting resources as business needs change.
-Human resources and business leaders also need insights into where they have succeeded in building leadership and critical talent pipelines and where there are potential risks.
-In short, companies need to bring a rigorous “measurement mind-set” to the often inexact process of developing the next generation of leaders.
+HR and business leaders also need insights into where they have succeeded in building leadership and critical talent pipelines and where there are potential risks.
+In short, companies need to bring a “measurement mind-set” to the often inexact process of developing the next generation of leaders.